Wirecard ex-boss on trial for fraud in scandal that rocked Germany | Business

 Wirecard ex-boss on trial for fraud in scandal that rocked Germany

-In his first public appearance in more than two years, Braun walked into the courtroom without speaking wearing a dark turtleneck jumper and jacket and carrying a laptop.
-He took a seat next to his four defence attorneys.
+In his first public appearance in more than two years, Braun walked into the courtroom without speaking, wearing rimless glasses, a dark turtleneck jumper and jacket, and carrying a laptop.
 The trial is taking place in Munich's largest and newest courtroom, a bomb-proof underground hall built in the Stadelheim prison complex.

 The accused could be jailed for up to 15 years if convicted.
 Braun has denied embezzling money from Wirecard and accused others of running a shadow operation without his knowledge.